Tiny College Overtaken by DeSantis Scraps Diversity Efforts During Fiery Meeting

 Through the passing of sweeping laws, support of ultra-conservative K-12 school board members, and rejecting advanced placement course curriculums in African American Studies, DeSantis has been making move after move to squelch discussions of race and gender in all levels of Florida schooling.

-When he turned his gaze to New College in January and appointed multiple board members to the small university, many of the student body, staff and alumni were caught by surprise.
+When he turned his gaze to New College in January and appointed multiple board members to the small college, many of the student body, staff, and alumni were caught by surprise.

-The six trustees,comprised of many Republican-allied academics and other figures, included Christopher Rufo, an outspoken architect of the right-wing’s fight against Critical Race theory, a university-level academic framework that acknowledges structural racism in American society.
+The six new trustees, all either Republican-allied academics or DeSantis cronies, included Christopher Rufo, an outspoken architect of the right-wing’s fight against Critical Race Theory, a university-level academic framework that acknowledges structural racism in American society.

 Wednesday’s meeting was the first featuring interim president Richard Corcoran, a DeSantis ally installed by the new trustees after they booted previous president Patricia Okker.